frankhale/CouplesJournal/README.md

 Minimum Viable Product:

-- (DONE) User accounts (provided by the Individual Accounts option when creating the project, SQLite instead of MSLocalDB)
+- [x] User accounts (provided by the Individual Accounts option when creating the project, SQLite instead of MSLocalDB)
-- (DONE) As a user I should be able to login
+- [x] As a user I should be able to login
-- (DONE) As a user I should be able to submit a new journal entry
+- [x] As a user I should be able to submit a new journal entry
-- (DONE) As a user I should be able to edit my journal entries
+- [x] As a user I should be able to edit my journal entries
-- (DONE) As a user I should be able to view my journal entries as well as my partners in a list with newest first
+- [x] As a user I should be able to view my journal entries as well as my partners in a list with newest first
-- As a user I should be able to reply to a journal entries written by my partner
+- [x] As a user I should be able to reply to a journal entries written by my partner
-- As a user I should be able to delete a journal entry that I wrote
+- [x] As a user I should be able to delete a journal entry that I wrote
-- As a user I should be able to delete a reply that I wrote
+- [x] As a user I should be able to delete a reply that I wrote

 Above and Beyond: